VODGroup/AccessibilityDocumentation/Sources/iOSAccessibilityHandbook/iOSAccessibilityHandbook.docc/Pages/iOSAccessibilityHandbook.md

 ## — How does it work?

 The handbook is somewhat of a *complete course* of **how to make iOS applications accessible** regardless of the stage of its development.
-The material is split into conceptual *topics* and categorised by its relation to particular assistive technologies and levels of *importance*.
+The material is split into conceptual *topics* and categorised by its relation to particular assistive technologies and field of implementation.

-To know more about the book's structure scroll down to the bottom of the page where table of contents is.
+To know more about the book's structure scroll down to the bottom of the page where the [**table of contents**](https://vodgroup.github.io/AccessibilityDocumentation/documentation/iosaccessibilityhandbook/#topics) is.

 ### Technical Implementation
 At the moment the project's form is defined by being a *documentation catalog* ([**DocC**](https://www.swift.org/documentation/docc)) hosted by [**GitHub pages**](https://pages.github.com).